Skip to main content

 M365 GCC High E3 or E5 licenses assigned to all usersMicrosoft 365 admin center

-MDM auto-enrollment enabled for All usersEntra admin center > Mobility (MDM and MAM) > Microsoft Intune > MDM user scope: All
+MDM auto-enrollment enabled for All usersEntra admin center > Mobility (MDM and MAM) > Microsoft Intune > MDM user scope: All (see Cloud-Only Phase 2 for the canonical procedure incl. the WIP=None trap)

 "Users may join devices to Microsoft Entra ID" set to AllEntra admin center > Devices > Device settings